GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 Notice that in the `staging` environment, two instances of the `leeroy-app-profiles` pod should be running.

-<walkthrough-editor-open-file filePath="web-profiles/leeroy-app-profiles/kubernetes/staging/target.yaml">Click here to review the Kustomize rendering overlay `target.yaml` for the `staging` Target.</walkthrough-editor-open-file>
+<walkthrough-editor-open-file filePath="web-profiles/leeroy-app-profiles/kubernetes/staging/target.yaml">Click here to review the Kustomize rendering overlay `target.yaml` for the `staging` target.</walkthrough-editor-open-file>

 Notice at the bottom of the file that this overlay includes setting the value of the `TARGET` environment variable to `staging`, as well as setting the number of replicas of the app to 2.

-To confirm that your application configuration has been specialized for the `staging` Target, run the following commands in your Cloud Shell:
+To confirm that your application configuration has been specialized for the `staging` target, run the following commands in your Cloud Shell:

 ```bash
 kubectx staging && kubectl logs -l app=leeroy-app-profiles -n web-app-profiles